Meet the Assumption University Faculty

 Allen Bruehl, Director of Academic Support Center

-Professor Bruehl is the Director of the Assumption College Academic Support Center and has been teaching English, Literature, and writing courses in the CCE Division for over 20 years.
-Professor Bruehl has been with Assumption College since 1992 and is a great resource for our students seeking academic support.
+Professor Bruehl is the Director of the Assumption University Academic Support Center and has been teaching English, Literature, and writing courses in the CCE Division for over 20 years.
+Professor Bruehl has been with Assumption University since 1992 and is a great resource for our students seeking academic support.

 Mark Christensen, Ph.D.